groonga/gcs.groonga.org/docs/install/index.md

 If you got {{ site.version }}, Groonga CloudSearch is installed successfully!
 Yey!

+After installation, you can start the Groonga CloudSearch server with the default port (7575) by the following command:

+    $ sudo /etc/init.d/gcs start

 ## Others {#others}

 Groonga CloudSearch can be installed on other platforms by